asmotor/asmotor/doc/Symbols.md

 AnotherGlobalLabel:
 ```

-It is however also possible to refer to a label from outside its scope, by prefixing it with its scope name and a backslash:
+It is however also possible to refer to a label from outside its scope, by prefixing it with its scope name:

 ```
-    move.l  Scope\.local,d0
+    move.l  Scope.local,d0
 ```

+There is a slight ambiguity with 68000 assembly code, for instance `move.w (Symbol.w,a0),d0` is a valid construct, but `Symbol.w` is ambiguous. `.w` as size specifier takes precedence, but if `.w` is a local label in the `Symbol` scope, a backslash can be placed before the local label name, such as `move.w (Symbol\.w,a0),d0`.
+A backslash is always allowed before the local label name, but this practice is discouraged.

 ### <a name="import_export"></a> Exporting and importing labels